CartoonNetworkFan2005/Funky-CharPack/README.md

-# Friday Night Funkin': TheDimensionalWanderer's Expansion Pack!
+# Friday Night Funkin': The Gauntlet
 ### This revived repository is under construction.
 Check back later.